-- 1 tablespoon dried oregano, or 2 tablespoons of fresh oregano (preferably Mexican)
+- 1 tablespoon dried oregano (or 2 tablespoons of fresh)

 - 1 bay leaf

-- 2 pounds of fresh hominy (2, 15-ounce cans of white hominy, drained and rinsed, can be used as well)
+- 2 pounds of fresh hominy (or 2, 15-ounce cans of white hominy, drained and rinsed, can be used as well)

-Place the soaked chiles in a blender and add 1 1/2 cups of the soaking liquid.
+- Place the soaked chiles in a blender and add 1 1/2 cups of the soaking liquid.
 Add the garlic and blend until smooth.
-Taste the chile sauce, and add salt (about 1/2 teaspoon).
+Taste the chile sauce, and add salt to taste.
 Set the sauce aside.

-Heat the vegetable oil over medium heat in a dutch oven, or a pot large enough to comfortably hold all of your ingredients.
+- Heat the vegetable oil over medium heat in a pot large enough to comfortably hold all of the ingredients.
 Add the onion and cook for about 5 minutes, stirring occasionally, until soft and translucent.

-Add your chicken broth and bay leaf, stirring to remove some of the bits from the bottom of the pot.
-Add 1/4 to 1/2 of your chile sauce and taste.
-If the broth doesn’t seem hot enough, add more chile sauce to taste.
+- Add the chicken broth and bay leaf, stirring to remove some of the bits from the bottom of the pot.
+Add 1/4 to 1/2 of the chile sauce and stir to combine.

-Reduce the heat under your pot until it reaches a low simmer.
-Cover your pot and cook, occasionally checking on the pork.
+- Reduce the heat under the pot until it reaches a low simmer.
+Cover the pot and cook, occasionally checking on the pork.
 Turn the pork over once or twice during cooking to make sure it cooks evenly.
 Simmer for three hours, or until the pork is tender and is beginning to fall apart.

-After about three hours, taste your broth, add salt to taste, and add your oregano.
-Add your fresh or canned posole and top the posole off with water if necessary to thin the posole.
-Simmer for an hour more, or until the pork is falling apart (remove the pork if necessary to pull apart into chunks).
+- After three hours, taste the broth, add salt to taste, and add the oregano.
+Add the fresh or canned posole and top the pot off with water, if necessary, to thin the posole if it seems too thick.
+Simmer for an hour more, or until the pork is falling apart when shredded with a fork.

-When the posole is tender, turn off the heat and taste; add salt if necessary.
+- When the posole is tender, turn off the heat and correct the seasoning, if necessary.

-Serve the posole along with dishes of avocado, cabbage, onion, radishes, and cilantro as garnishes.
+- Serve the posole along with dishes of diced avocado, shredded cabbage, diced onion, radish slices, and cilantro as garnishes.
 Feel free to serve the remaining chile sauce on the side, to customize each delicious bowl.